 It was such a cool experience that I was psyched to do it again this year.
 Hosting any holiday, especially Thanksgiving, can be a super stressful undertaking, with so much to organize and prepare, first timers may become overwhelmed.
 I’ve only hosted one Thanksgiving for my family, and while I enjoyed preparing my recipes for everyone, it was a lot of work.
 I remember having lists all over my apartment, and sending Jason out to the store multiple times, to pick up something I had forgotten.

-A few tips I’ve learned from the experts that stuck with me!
+A few tips I’ve learned from the experts!

 Start prepping and cooking two to three days before Thanksgiving.

 If you have a lot of people to cook for, why not make it a potluck and have each person bring a dish, even if it is just an appetizer or dessert.